ngthanhbinh85/Landy-Bootstrap-5/README.md

 # Landy - Bootstrap 5 Edition
-Landy website template, modernized and fully adapted to Bootstrap 5.

-# Introduction

 A clean, modern, and fully responsive App Landing Page template, refactored and modernized to comply with **Bootstrap 5.3+**.